Another Julia Child Cooking Adventure.

 So, I decided to start simple; French onion soup.
 With only a small handful of ingredients and no fancy equipment required, I thought this would be the perfect starting point.
 Seven large brown onions later and thankfully no tears, I was ready to get those thinly cut slices to slowly reduce into a deep golden treasure trove of oniony goodness.

 Before you add the stock you need to add some flour and cook it for a few minutes.
 You then slowly add the stock, about a cup at a time and stir vigorously so no floury lumps form.
-One you have added all your stock its needs to bubble and boil on a low heat for around an hour.
+Once you have added all your stock its needs to bubble and boil on a low heat for around an hour.
 Julia loves Vermouth (or a dry white wine) so she suggests to add this before you simmer the soup.
 I couldn’t find any good quality Vermouth so I ended up with a Cinzano (Gavin and Stacey anyone?!?), it’s cheap but does the job!

 Jo x